-Meeting Third Monday each month at 6:30 pm
+Meeting: Third Monday of each month

-Contact Johannah O'Connell at email@example.com
+Contact Jill at email@example.com

-Meeting First Saturday each month at 10:00 am
+Meeting: First Saturday of each month

-Dana Garrett Montgomery
+Led by Dana Garrett Montgomery

 Dana’s passion as a nurse is to educate medical professionals about Human Trafficking.
 She recognizes that these healthcare workers have a high chance of encountering victims and that it is therefore vital for them to know the red flags that enable them to recognize victims and get appropriate help.
-Dana is a Community Educator for ESTN as well as the Murfreesboro volunteer group leader.
+Dana is a Community Educator for ESTN as well as the Murfreesboro community group leader.

 Dana is currently employed as the Executive Director of the Rutherford County Health Department.
 She’s worked in public health and community education for more than 15 years.
 She has bachelor’s degrees in Nursing and Public Health from Western Kentucky University as well as a Public Health Leadership certificate from University of TN.
 Dana lives in Murfreesboro with her husband Steven.